-When tipping in a foreign country, you certainly want to follow local custom, but if you don’t know what it is, you could easily offend the person you’re trying to thank.
+When tipping in a foreign country, you certainly want to follow local customs, but if you don’t know what they are, you could easily offend the person you’re trying to thank.

-Like much of Europe, the social exchange and standard of acceptance is different from what we’re used to in the United States.
+Like much of Europe, the social exchange and standard of acceptance are different from what we’re used to in the United States.

 Here are a few basics of tipping across Europe to help you say “thank you” appropriately.

 It was the standard for tipping in the US as recently as a decade ago; pay your bill in cash and leave the change as a tip.
 But these days, with more and more Americans doing the majority of their spending on credit or debit cards, a cash tip is becoming something of a white unicorn.
 Most frequently, we just add a few bucks onto the total bill on the receipt before we sign and trust that the establishment will ensure that the server receives the funds.

 Research Local Tipping Standards

 Tipping standards in Europe tend to range a bit lower than the 20% standard in the US.
 While extra gratuity will always be appreciated, the standard across most European countries tends to hang out closer to 10% for dining out.

 As previously mentioned, many countries bundle the gratuity with your total bill.
 Before offering any tip, check to see if you’ve already been charged one.
 Check for the words “Service Included” to appear on your bill at the end of the meal to figure this out.
 Note that this will be in the language of the country you’re visiting.